 Tie Guan Yin Supreme (铁观音) is our ‘AAA’ grade version of a truly classic Chinese oolong.
 This one comes from Anxi County in Fujian Province, the birthplace of this famous and popular tea.
 This Supreme Tie Guan Yin Oolong is an Anxi-style tea, which means that it is lightly oxidised, retaining many of the delicate floral aspects.
 Compared to our standard Tie Guan Yin this tea is a top AAA Supreme grade, according to the usual Chinese classification.
 The higher grade results in a more complex liquor with a more fascinating interplay between the more floral and buttery notes and a fresher, sweet aftertaste.
-We source this tea via our wholesale partner in China and this batch is from the early May 2021 harvest.
+We source this tea via our wholesale partner in China and this batch is from the 8 April 2023 harvest.

 This oolong undergoes a complex production process that results in quite a characteristic tea and is shared with other light Anxi-style oolong teas.
 The processing goes through the following stages: plucking of tea leaves, sun withering, cooling, tossing, withering with slight oxidation, further tossing and withering, fixation, rolling, drying, sorting and finally packing.
 As the tea nears the completion of this process, the distinctive colouration of the leaves becomes apparent.
 This can be seen on the dried leaves, they become quite light in colour on the edges, almost frosted in places.
 This is a distinguishable feature of a well-made and correctly processed Tie Guan Yin Oolong.
 Further, the small dark edge is visible on the leaves, indicating the very light oxidation that this tea undergoes.